Fleury Abbey: Benedict of Nursia's relics

 Fleury is reputed to contain the relics of St. Benedict of Nursia, the father of Western monasticism.
-Mommolus, the second Abbot of Fleury, is said to have effected their transfer when that abbey fell into decay after the ravages of the Lombards in the sixth century.
+Mommolus, the second Abbot of Fleury, is said to have effected their transfer from the Abbey of Monte Cassino in Italy when that abbey fell into decay after the ravages of the Lombards in the sixth century.
 Benedict's relics, and the Miracula S. Benedicti developed over three centuries by five monks of Fleury, including Andreas of Fleury (c.
 1043), attracted pilgrims, bringing wealth and fame.

-Monks of the Italian monastery Monte Cassino, which was founded by Benedict himself, disputed this story.
-They claimed that Monte Cassino possesses the remains of the body of St. Benedict, but have never shown relics as proof.
+Monks of the Italian monastery in Monte Cassino, which was founded by Benedict himself, dispute this story, claiming that the relics remained at Monte Cassino.